oplS17projects/FP3/README.md

 of people online, when a stock (for example Apple) starts moving up or down people on twitter start talking more about the stock on twitter and tag their thoughts using a $ (for example $APPL)

 I tried again Monday and on Tuesday night decided to give something else a try, I tried to get familiar with simple-xlsx.
 Maybe in my project I can integrate sending the user a snapshot of their portfolio.

-This is when I came across the
-* a narrative of what you did
-* highlights of code that you wrote, with explanation
-* output from your code demonstrating what it produced
-* at least one diagram or figure showing your work

-The narrative itself should be no longer than 350 words.

-You need at least one image (output, diagrams).
-Images must be uploaded to your repository, and then displayed with markdown in this file; like this:
+Hopefully I can figure the twitter thing out because I wasted a lot of time trying to figure that out

 ![test image](/testimage.bmp?raw=true "test image")